thi-ng/umbrella/packages/hdom/README.md

 of elements, if the provided tree is an iterable.
 Creates DOM text nodes for non-component values.
 Returns `parent` if tree is `null` or `undefined`.

+#### `hydrateDOM(parent: Element, tag: any)`

+Takes a DOM root element and normalized hdom tree, then walks tree and initializes any event listeners and components with lifecycle init methods.
+Assumes that an equivalent DOM (minus listeners) already exists (e.g. generated via SSR) when called.
+Any other discrepancies between the pre-existing DOM and the hdom tree will cause undefined behavior.

 ### User context injection